bcgov/design-research-guide/docs/research-logistics.md

 In Progress
 {: .label .label-yellow}
+# Research Logistics

 The focus of your research determines who you recruit and how many people you recruit.
 Consider recruiting people of different ages, ethnicities, genders, and life circumstances to capture a wide variety of experiences and perspectives.

 Recruitment takes time and is a key step in user research.
 Don't rush this process!

-# How Many Research Participants Do I Need?
+## How Many Research Participants Do I Need?

 There is no one exact number you need to achieve when completing user research.
 Qualitative research focuses on the depth and breadth of information collected.
 Here's how we determine if we've recruited and interviewed enough users.